SINTEF/simapy/README.md

 This Python library can be used to interact with [SIMA](https://sima.sintef.no)

-Parts of the library is generated from DMT models using a DMT Python code generator
+Parts of the library is generated from [data models](https://github.com/SINTEF/sima-dmt-models) using a [Python code generator](https://github.com/SINTEF/dmt-gen-py)

 Please examine the tests for ways to interact